Dynamics and Rigidity through the Lens of Circles: Representation rigidity of Kleinian groups

-Although the Ahlfors measure conjecture was not yet proved at the time, it is now known by combining it with the measurable Riemann mapping theorem that the statement \eqref{sa} is only meaningful when $\La=\hc$.
+Although this was not known at the time of Sullivan’s work, it now follows from the Ahlfors measure conjecture and the measurable Riemann mapping theorem that if $\Omega\neq\emptyset$, then \eqref{sa} is automatic.
+Thus its real content lies in the case $\Lambda=\widehat{\mathbb C}$, where it is precisely Sullivan’s quasiconformal rigidity.